 Additionally, laboratory test results were submitted by hospitals to the Council for a select group of acute care inpatient records.
-For the period of this report (Q1, 2012 through Q4, 2012), these submissions covered nearly (but not more than) 50 percent of acute care hospital discharges.
+For the period of this report (Q1, 2013 through Q4, 2013), these submissions covered nearly (but not more than) 50 percent of acute care hospital discharges.
 Hospitals were required to submit the highest and/or lowest result(s) for a maximum of 29 laboratory tests as collected from patients during the initial segment of their hospitalization.
 The requirements for submitting this data are specified elsewhere (refer to PHC4's Laboratory Data Reporting Manual, accessible at www.phc4.org).
-In brief, for patients admitted prior to 6:00 p.m., only laboratory results collected on Day 1 of the admission were to be submitted.
-For patients admitted after 6:00 p.m., results were to be submitted for tests collected on the day of admission (Day 1) through the next calendar day (Day 2).
+In brief, for patients admitted prior to 6:00 p.m., only laboratory results collected on Day 1 of the admission (i.e., the entire calendar date of Day 1) were to be submitted.
+For patients admitted after 6:00 p.m., results were to be submitted for tests collected on the entire calendar date of Day 1 (day of admission) through the next calendar day (Day 2).